blackluv/video-share-vod/readme.txt

 == Changelog ==
+= 1.2.3 =
+* VideoJS Google IMA Support: ad requests to  DoubleClick for Publishers (DFP), the Google AdSense network for Video (AFV) or Games (AFG) or any VAST-compliant ad server

 = 1.2.2 =
 * Easy translation support with POT file for most important texts
 * Setup user types that can share videos / publish directly